openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 # Pipelines as Code resolver

-If `Pipelines as Code` sees a PipelineRun with a reference to a `Task` or a `Pipeline`, `Pipelines as Code` will try to *resolves* it (see below) as a single PipelineRun with an embedded `PipelineSpec` to a `PipelineRun`.
+If `Pipelines as Code` sees a PipelineRun with a reference to a `Task` or a `Pipeline` in any YAML file located in the `.tekton/` directory, `Pipelines as Code` will automatically try to *resolves* it (see below) as a single PipelineRun with an embedded `PipelineSpec` to a `PipelineRun`.

-It will transform the Pipeline `Name` field to a `generateName` based on the Pipeline name as well.
+The resolver will transform the Pipeline `Name` field to a `generateName` based on the Pipeline name as well.
 This allows you to have multiple runs in the same namespace from the same PipelineRun with no risk of conflicts.

-Everything that runs your pipelinerun and its references need to be inside the `.tekton/` directory and subdirectories as referenced with a remote task (see below on how the remote tasks are referenced).
+Every task or pipeline your PipelineRun references will need to be inside the `.tekton/` directory or subdirectories or referenced with a remote task (see below on how the remote tasks are referenced).

-If you have a taskRef to a task located in any directory or subdirectories of the `.tekton/` directory it will be automatically embedded even if it's not in the annotations.

-The resolver will skip resolving if he sees these type of tasks:
+The resolver will skip resolving if it sees these type of tasks:

 * a reference to a [`ClusterTask`](https://github.com/tektoncd/pipeline/blob/main/docs/tasks.md#task-vs-clustertask)
 * a `Task` or `Pipeline` [`Bundle`](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#tekton-bundles)
-* or a [Custom Task](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#using-custom-tasks) with an apiVersion that doesn't have a `tekton.dev/` prefix.
+* a [Custom Task](https://github.com/tektoncd/pipeline/blob/main/docs/pipelines.md#using-custom-tasks) with an apiVersion that doesn't have a `tekton.dev/` prefix.

-It just use them "as is" and will not try to do anything with it.
+It just uses them "as is" and will not try to do anything with it.

-If pipelines as code cannot resolve the referenced tasks in the `Pipeline` or `PipelineSpec`, the run will fail before applying the pipelinerun onto the cluster.
-You should be able to the issue on your Git provider platform or through the log of the controller.
+If Pipelines as Code cannot resolve the referenced tasks in the `Pipeline` or `PipelineSpec`, the run will fail before applying the pipelinerun onto the cluster.

+You should be able to see the issue on your Git provider platform or through the log of the controller.

 If you need to test your `PipelineRun` locally before sending it in a PR, you can use the `resolve` command from the `tkn-pac` CLI See the `--help` of the command to learn about how to use it.

-## Remote Task support
+## Remote Task annotations

-`Pipelines as Code` support fetching remote tasks from remote location through annotations on PipelineRun.
+`Pipelines as Code` support fetching remote tasks or pipeline from remote location through annotations on PipelineRun.

-If the resolver sees a PipelineRun referencing a remote task through its name in a Pipeline or a PipelineSpec it will automatically inlines it.
+If the resolver sees a PipelineRun referencing a remote task or a pipeline in the reference name of a Pipeline or a PipelineSpec it will automatically inlines it.

 An annotation to a remote task looks like this :